Exercise 1: A Homogeneous, Complex System of Linear Differential Equations

 Question b

 In the given general solution we now choose the constants \(c_1\) and \(c_2\) such that \(c_1=b\cdot i\) and \(c_2=-b \cdot i\), where \(b\) is a real number.
-Rewrite this solution in terms of \(\cos(t)\) and \(\sin(t)\).
+Rewrite this solution to be expressed in terms of \(\cos(t)\) and \(\sin(t)\).

 Hint

-One could begin by checking that
+We could start by checking that

 \[\begin{split}